MartinMestdagh/CytoRSuite/README.md

 **Demonstration**
 -----------------

 To give you a taste of what **CytoRSuite** can do, here we will demonstrate the use of **drawGate** to analyse some in vitro T cell activation data supplied with the package.
 For more details on this dataset see **?Activation**.
-The Activation dataset is comprised of two separate files:

-1. Unactivated sample
-2. Activated sample

 Feel free to run the below code chunks in your R session so that you see how easy it is to draw gates using **drawGate** and visualise gating strategies using **plotCytoGates**!